-- 13.1 These Regulations can only be altered by the agreement of the Authority or as a result of changes in statutory arrangements. - 13.2 These Regulations were last updated May 2018 and will be reviewed annually.
+- 13.1 These Regulations can only be altered by the agreement of the Authority or because of changes in statutory arrangements. - 13.2 These Regulations were last updated May 2025 and will be reviewed annually.

 Access to Information Procedures and Rules